pierceforte/cs307_space_invaders_game/doc/PLAN.md

 	- left, right

 ### Power Up Ideas
-- Laser Missile
+- Bomb Missile
-	- Goes through enemies
+	- Reduces 2 health counts instead of 1
+- Increase life counts
+- Speed up the spaceship
 - Double spaceships
 	- Control two spaceships at once

 ### Cheat Key Ideas
+- Pause the game and shoot enemies
+- Unlimited life counts
+- Kill all enemy in the same row at once
+- Skip the level

 ### Something Extra
 - Adding music
 - Final boss between levels (or at end)
-	- Will have a variety of missiles, like a larger missle, one that shoots in multiple directions, etc.
+	- Will have a variety of missiles, like a larger missile, one that shoots in multiple directions, etc.
     - If there is a boss between levels, it will become progressively harder with more lives

 ### Possible Classes